~ Northport, Washington ~

 When driving down from the Canadian border you can pull over and get a clear look at most of the town and the mighty Columbia River.

 The river flows right through the town and the surrounding ranches and farms.
 It is a breathtaking view.
 Mother nature helps paint the landscape with thick, rich green trees in the summer, their leaves slowly changing into the beautiful colors of fall, colors so amazing you would think they only existed on a painters paintbrush, created by the luck of mixing just the right amount of just the right colors of paint.
 Winter gradually sneaks in and the town appears to almost fall asleep.
-The sound of the rushing river seems to become louder as the town grows quieter with each falling leaf.
+The sound of the rushing Columbia River seems to become louder as the town grows quieter with each falling leaf.
 Eventually most of the trees are barren.
 The sky turns a soft grayish violet hue, a color that might be part of the reason the town slows down and makes everyone want to stay in and enjoy a warm fire.
 The smoke billowing from the small house’s chimneys only adds to the atmosphere that invites hibernation.

 Northport is a community of families, some carrying with them the original settlers’ last names as well as their ancestors fighting spirit and determination to stay on the land they so love.
 The town itself seems to have a spirit and determination of its own.
 When the town was first settled it seemed determined to drive away the spirited, hardworking, stubborn people who fought so hard to stay.

 Within the first year a forest fire ripped through Northport, destroying everything in its path.
 The town quickly recovered, in part due to the completion of the railroad that same year.
 With all the jobs the railroad and smelter were creating Northport was rebuilt even bigger and better than before.
 Unfortunately, several more fires would burn through the tough little town.
-Once the smoke had cleared, all that remained in each fire’s extinguished path were piles of ashes and the sweat stained faces of those stubborn mining families, their determination to stay growing more ignited after every blaze.
+Once the smoke had cleared, all that remained in each fire’s extinguished path were piles of ashes and the sweat stained faces of those stubborn mining and farming families, their determination to stay growing more ignited after every blaze.